Mariana Larroquette

-Mariana Valeria Larroquette (born 24 October 1992) is an Argentine professional footballer who plays as a right-back or a winger for Liga MX Femenil side Club León and the Argentina national team.
+Mariana Valeria Larroquette (born 24 October 1992) is an Argentine professional footballer who plays as a forward for USL Super League club Lexington SC, on loan from the Orlando Pride, and the Argentina national team.

+Club career

+On 6 July 2023, it was announced Larroquette had signed a two-and-a-half-year contract with Orlando Pride of the National Women's Soccer League, joining the team following the conclusion of the 2023 FIFA Women's World Cup.
+In January 2024, Larroquette acquired a U.S. green card meaning she would no longer occupy an international roster spot.

+In January 2025, Larroquette returned to Argentina on a six-month loan to Newell's Old Boys.
+After the loan expired, Larroquette was sent out once again, this time on a loan to Lexington SC lasting from July to the end of the 2025 NWSL season.

 International career

 Larroquette represented Argentina at the 2008 FIFA U-20 Women's World Cup and the 2012 FIFA U-20 Women's World Cup.
 At senior level, she played at two Copa América Femenina editions (2014 and 2018), scoring three goals at the first and two at the latter, as well as the 2015 Pan American Games and the 2019 FIFA Women's World Cup.
+She also represented Argentina at the 2023 FIFA Women's World Cup, starting all 3 of the team's matches at striker.